Electrolytic Nickel Plating

 Techmetals Engineered Electrolytic Finshes

-An electrolytic nickel deposit of the purest nickel providing a soft ductile coating of 20 Rockwell hardness.
+An electrolytic nickel deposit of the purest nickel providing a soft ductile coating of approximately 20 Rockwell C hardness.

-Techmetals currently handles large production and sized parts with a 5-ton capacity and tanks up to 10-feet in length.
+Techmetals currently handles large size and high-production parts with a 5-ton capacity and tanks up to 10-feet in length.

 TM 109 is ideal when a pure, stress free, machinable and corrosion resistant deposit is required.